arista-netdevops-community/automation_and_telemetry_demo/README.md

 ```
 more ../gnmi/test.json
 ```
-This configuration will be loaded later on a switch using gNMI.
+This configuration will be loaded later on a switch using the [gNMI Set RPC](#gnmi-set-rpc--pyangbind-output)

 ## gNMIc